(updated 03/06/2025)

-The new statutes in Section 477.090 (7)(d) provide that Appeals are to be conducted as a Contested Case as described in ORS Chapter 183.
+If you wish to study the process when the time to consider appeals, statutes in Section 477.090 (7)(d) provide that Appeals are to be conducted as a Contested Case as described in ORS Chapter 183.
 Administrative Rules (OAR’s) that implement Chapter 183 are adopted in OAR 137-003.
 A significant change by requiring a Contested Case is that the process became much more legalistic and intimidating.
 Property owners may use an attorney for their appeal but property that is in a trust or business, or partnership or LLC must use an attorney (OAR 137-003-0505 (1)(h)).
 This has caused no end to frustration.
-Additionally, any appeal must be based on flaws with the mapping system or manner of adoption or outright mistakes.
+A clarification has been issues that an attorney is not required to submit the appeal but would be needed at the time of a hearing.
+If the legislature makes changes that address your concerns, the appeal can be dismissed with no attorney needed.
+We anticipate that hearings would not begin until later this summer.
+Any appeal must be based on flaws with the mapping system or manner of adoption or outright mistakes.
 It cannot be based on anything you have done to make your property safer.
 The map is developed at what is called landscape scale so that evaluations are on land that is larger than a taxlot.
 Thus any challenges must be to the map itself and to its creation.

 The appeal form has two boxes to possibly check plus a box for other concerns.